draggett/arena-webhub/README.md

 The certs, port and account path are optional and default to ".", 8888 and "/account" respectively.
 The accountManager and validateJWT are required application callbacks.
 The accountManager callback is passed two arguments for the HTTPS request and response (see the HTTPS node module), and is responsible for handling the request and the associated response.
 The validateJWT callback is passed two arguments for the JSON Web Token and the URL path for the connection.
 The return value is true if the token is currently valid for this path, or false if it isn't.

 The Arena Web Hub module exports a single function for applications to expose things for access by clients.
-The _produce_ method is passed a thing description as a JSON object and returns a promise for the exposed thing, for example:
+The _produce_ method is passed a thing description as a JSON object and returns the object for the exposed thing, you can later call the thing's expose method to make it available to clients, for example:

 ```javascript
 let thing = webhub.produce({